The Best Retirement Savings Options for Physicians in the San Diego Area

 401(k) Plans: A Foundation for Physicians’ Retirement

 Hospital systems often offer 401(k) plans as a primary retirement savings vehicle.
 These employer-sponsored plans allow physicians to contribute on a pre-tax basis.
-The tax advantages of contributing to a 401(k) are especially valuable In San Diego, where the cost of living can be high.
+The tax advantages of contributing to a 401(k) are especially valuable in San Diego, where the cost of living can be high.

 Be sure to take advantage of employer matching contributions, if available.
 Matching contributions can significantly boost retirement savings over time.
 We recommend prioritizing contributions to the plans with employer matches.